ferrarimarco/home-lab/README.md

 not met:

 1. IoT Core devices must have at least one key file on the local file system.
-1. The development workstation Compute Engine virtual machine needs at least one public key to set up SSH access.

 All the configuration files that the provisioning pipeline needs are in the `${GOOGLE_CLOUD_PROJECT}-configuration` Cloud Storage bucket.